2016 United States presidential election: Results by state

 The table below displays the official vote tallies by each state's Electoral College voting method.
 The source for the results of all states is the official Federal Election Commission report.
 The column labeled "Margin" shows Trump's margin of victory over Clinton (the margin is negative for every state that Clinton won).
 A total of 29 third party and independent presidential candidates appeared on the ballot in at least one state.
 Former Governor of New Mexico Gary Johnson and physician Jill Stein repeated their 2012 roles as the nominees for the Libertarian Party and the Green Party, respectively.

-Aside from Florida and North Carolina, the states which secured Trump's victory are situated in the Great Lakes/Rust Belt region.
+Aside from Florida and North Carolina, the states that secured Trump's victory are situated in the Great Lakes/Rust Belt region.
 Wisconsin went Republican for the first time since 1984, while Pennsylvania and Michigan went Republican for the first time since 1988.
 Stein petitioned for a recount in Wisconsin, Michigan, and Pennsylvania.
 The Clinton campaign pledged to participate in the Green Party recount efforts, while Trump backers challenged them in court.
 Meanwhile, American Delta Party/Reform Party presidential candidate Rocky De La Fuente petitioned for and was granted a partial recount in Nevada.
 According to a 2021 study in Science Advances, conversion of voters who voted for Obama in 2012 to Trump in 2016 contributed to Republican flips in Ohio, Michigan, and Pennsylvania.

-Note that two states (Maine and Nebraska) allow for their electoral votes to be split between candidates by congressional districts.
+Two states (Maine and Nebraska) allow for their electoral votes to be split between candidates by congressional districts.
 The winner within each congressional district gets one electoral vote for the district.
 The winner of the statewide vote gets two additional electoral votes.
 Results are from The New York Times.